Mealman1551/ADC-build-repo/readme.md

 # ADC compile from scratch

 Welcome to the **ADC-compile-from-scratch** repository!
-This repository includes all the necessary files for manually compiling a setup or MSI without needing to use the setup from the main branch.
+This repository includes all the necessary files for manually compiling the full ADC 1.2.0.exe without needing to use the setup from the main branch.

 ### Overview